wyattscarpenter/typographical-edicts/readme.md

 capital letters are unnecessary and could have been gotten rid of. or treated as a rich text styling! (again, though: horse, barn. at leaet with unicode)

 too many punctuation marks are used for too many things. period shouldn't be used for both abbreviation and sentence-ending.
 It's ambiguous! there should be a special abbreviation mark I guess, or the sentence ending period should look different (perhaps be larger, like one of the Asian language periods, especially if we're not going to have capital letters anymore...)

+Advice for programming? (coming soon?)

+programming is traditionally done in monospace, which has the advantage that you can learn pretty easily where on the page your eyes should jump to to see things (i cannot prove this). it's also traditionally displayed on a screen in colored text, colored based on the syntax of the program language, which is good because it reminds you of the syntax of the programming language, and how this program fits into it.

+i use a two-space indent, as the smallest power-of-two number if spaces visually distinguishable from a single space.
+But I get the feeling maybe I'm just I'm usually good and distinguishing this, which is why most people use four spaces.
+That also seems fine to me. everyone agrees eight space indents, which is traditional, is insane.
+You can also use tab characters to intent, which is kind of what you're supposed to do in a way, but the tab character basically got less and less supported as time went on due to historical accident so I don't think it's worth reviving it now.
+(in any case, you should definitely have an auto formatting tool that can take care of this. including changing the tab sizes to whatever you prefer when you edit, and changing back to whatever your organization prefers once you're done editing.
+It should also handle removing trailing white space and ensuring there is exactly one new line at the end of files (a peculiar requirement of some things that handle files; which I follow for the sake of uniformity, even though I personally think of the new line character as a line separator and not a line terminator...)

+digraphic programming fonts seem bad to me, but only because they tend to produce glyphs that are indistinguishable from other distinct characters that already actually exist, like →.

+-> is an ugly little contrivance, and should not be used. same with <> for angle brackets.
+These also make parsing much more complex (although parsing should actually be trivial if you implement it correctly; this is just double the effort of trivial) because you can't count on > to be an operator any more.
+But this only matters if you're designing a programming language.